Rajdip1/house_price_prediction-/README.md

 - Consider serving the client from Flask (or add a small webpack / dev server) so no manual URL edits are needed.
 - Add unit tests for `util.get_estimated_price` and contract tests for the API endpoints.

-## License

-This project doesn't include an explicit license file.
-Add a `LICENSE` if you plan to open-source it.

----

-If you'd like, I can also:

-- add a `requirements.txt`,
-- update `client/app.js` to use the explicit `http://127.0.0.1:5000` URLs (so the client works when served statically), or
-- add a small `run.ps1` that creates a venv, installs dependencies, and starts the server.

-Tell me which of those you'd like me to do next.